firebitsbr/anonblog/README.md

 ## Contributing

-Anyone that knows shell scripting, C, or in depth Tor knowledge is welcome to contribute here, via pull request.
+Anyone that knows shell scripting, C, or in depth Tor knowledge is welcome to contribute.
+Get in touch with us if you are contributing non-trivial changes.

 ## Building